vision72/-100DaysofMLCode/README.md

 As well let's do a shout out to the world using social media as a medium (Twitter, Facebook, ...).
 Let's head on to #100DaysOfMLCode.
 # Primary Task(s):
-Push some content for Day THREE / FOUR.
+Keep Pushing content regardless of how small it is and don't be afraid to ask for help